• Skip to primary navigation

 Recipe Tips & Notes

 • Ingredients and Seasonings.
-I've used a number of my favorite ingredients here to season the banana peppers, but you are free to use others that you love.
-Do you enjoy mustard seeds?
+I've used a number of my favorite ingredients here to season the banana peppers, but feel free to add others that you love.
+Do you enjoy mustard seeds or celery seeds?
 Go for it.
 Want some dried oregano?
 Sure thing!
 A bit of fresh dill?
 Yes!
-I love it.
-Make this recipe your own.
+Or use your favorite store bought pickling spices.

-• Best Salt for Pickling.
+• Best Salt for Pickling Brine.
 Use pickling salt, kosher salt or pure sea salt for pickling.
 Most salts will work just find, as long as they do not contain any additives, like anti-clumping agents.

 • The Crispness Factor.
 Your pickled banana peppers will stay nice and crisp in the jar because we're not boiling them or processing them.
 They may soften slightly, which is natural, but you'll still get that satisfying snap and crunch.